Cooling Blankets: 16 Best Comforters for Hot Sleepers

 Down alternative comforters are exactly what they sound like: comforters made of alternatives to down, which can be polyester, wool, cotton, or other materials.
 Down alternative comforters are a lot easier to clean.
 Not to mention, they come with more affordable price tags.

-Here are the 16 best comforters for hot sleepers, neatly arranged according to price.
+Here are the 16 best comforters for hot sleepers who need a cooling blanket, neatly arranged according to price.